Poland in the Junior Eurovision Song Contest 2022: Before Junior Eurovision

+Shows

-Semi-final 1
+Heat 1

-The first semi-final was broadcast on 4 September 2022.
+The first Heat was broadcast on 4 September 2022.
 The topic of the episode was "international hits".
 A honourable mention and the winner were determined by a jury panel consisting of: Cleo (singer, Polish representative in the Eurovision Song Contest 2014), Sara James (singer, runner-up in the Junior Eurovision Song Contest 2021) and Marek Sierocki (Polish commentator of the Junior Eurovision Song Contest).
 For the first time in the history of the show, the ability to pick a Golden Ticket finalist was used to select Laura Bączkiewicz as the second finalist of the episode.